Rose Porteous

 Rose Porteous (born Rosario Magdalena Teresita Lacson on 26 October 1948), is a Filipino-born Australian socialite, best known for her marriage to Western Australia iron ore mining magnate Lang Hancock, and the protracted legal battle with his daughter, Gina Rinehart, over the circumstances that led to his death, and the distribution of his estate.
 The action, commenced by Rinehart in 1992, was eventually settled in 2003 following a coronial inquiry that determined Hancock died of natural causes.
-Porteous, who lives in Perth and Melbourne, is often referred to by the media as a socialite.
+Porteous lives in Perth and Melbourne.

 Biography

 Born in Bacolod, Negros Occidental, Philippines, Porteous is the daughter of Nicolas Lacson and Amparo Lacson.
 Her grandfather, Gen. Aniceto Lacson, was a distinguished sugar baron who was also prominent military figure in Negros Occidental during the Philippine Revolution while her uncle, Arsenio Lacson, was the first elected mayor of Manila.
 Her brother, Salvador L. Lacson, is the chairman of Lacson and Lacson Insurance Brokers Inc., a leading firm since 1973.

 After spending time in Hong Kong, Spain, Singapore and Malaysia, Porteous arrived in Australia in 1983 on a three-month working visa.
 Porteous began working as a maid for the newly widowed Hancock.